Frequently Asked Questions

 Does Casa Linda charge any monthly fees?

 Owners pay a Subdivision Fee to Casa Linda.
-This fee ranges from $260-$340/month USD depending on the size of the lot and includes security, outside maintenance of common area/lighting, office, garbage collection, shuttle bus service, owner liaison staff member.
+This fee ranges from $328-$391/month USD depending on the on the number of bedrooms and includes security, outside maintenance of common area/lighting, office, garbage collection, shuttle bus service, owner liaison staff member.

 How much is housekeeping and garden/pool service?